 These two programs are not the same.
 Cash discount programs do not pass along transaction fees to the customer, but rather offer customers a discount for using cash.
 With true cash discount programs, think of cash / credit price signs at the gas station.
 For businesses with many products, this can be a daunting assignment.
 Many businesses attempt to implement their own DIY version of what they consider a cash discount program but in reality, these are non-compliant surcharge programs.
 If you are passing on a ‘non-cash adjustment’ or ‘service fee’ at checkout for non-cash-paying customers, this is a surcharge program and must comply with all the guidelines.

 Here at OTM Payments, our team is filled with industry veterans, and compliance is at the heart of all our program offerings.
 Our team is diligently working with merchants to implement innovative and meaningful credit card acceptance solutions, like surcharging.
 We are ready to get you set up with the right program so you can start saving!
 For more information on how to get started, reach out to us at [email protected] or reach out to us at 732.230.7700.

-Copyright © 2022 - On The Mark Payments, LLC is a registered ISO of Wells Fargo Bank, Concord, CA. On The Mark Payments provides electronic payment processing services to merchants throughout the country.
+Copyright © 2022 - On The Mark Payments, LLC is a registered Independent Sales Organization of Wells Fargo Bank, Concord, CA. On The Mark Payments provides electronic payment processing services to merchants throughout the country.